Asheville NC Travel GuideAsheville North Carolina

-Cold Mountain North Carolina, located 35 miles from Asheville North Carolina, has received notoriety from the best-selling Charles Frazier novel Cold Mountain and the acclaimed 2003 motion picture.
+Cold Mountain, North Carolina, located 35 miles from Asheville, has received notoriety from the best-selling Charles Frazier novel Cold Mountain and the acclaimed 2003 motion picture.
 The movie was filmed in Romania; however, the mountain scenery is very similar to the real Cold Mountain area.
 There is not an actual town of Cold Mountain.
 The mountain itself (elevation 6,030 feet) is part of the Shining Rock Wilderness area in Pisgah National Forest.
-(See photos.)
-Since Cold Mountain is in a national forest, it is still in its natural state (much as it was during the Civil War) and requires a strenuous 10-mile hike to reach its summit.
+Since Cold Mountain is in a national forest, it is still in its natural state (much as it was during the Civil War) and requires a strenuous 10-mile roundtrip hike to reach its summit.
 However, you can enjoy beautiful views of the mountain from your car via the Blue Ridge Parkway or a shorter hike to the top of Mount Pisgah (see below).

 The easiest way to see Cold Mountain is from the Blue Ridge Parkway at Milepost 412, about 30 miles from downtown Asheville.
 You can view the south side of Cold Mountain from an overlook near the U.S. Highway 276 exchange at Milepost 411.9.
 The views from the overlook are spotty with overgrown trees blocking most of the view.
 For the best view, go to the Wagon Gap Road Parking area at Milepost 412.2.
 Then walk north on the Parkway a short distance (see top photo).